How to lay sleepers for garden edging

 FAQs on laying sleepers for garden edging

-Reclaimed and new sleepers are two types of railway sleepers.
+Reclaimed and new sleepers are two different types.
 Reclaimed sleepers were previously used on actual railway tracks.
 What’s more, reclaimed sleepers typically have a rustic and worn appearance.
 In contrast, new sleepers come from fresh wood.
 Artificial materials, such as concrete sleepers, are also available.

 Aside from wood sleepers, you can use metal, concrete, bamboo, or plastic for garden edging.
 Other alternatives include bricks, cinder blocks, logs, shells, stones, and gabions.